-An email has two basic parts: header and body.
-The first one, the header, is a set of lines containing information about the message's transportation, such as the sender's address, the recipient's address, or timestamps showing when the message was sent by intermediary servers to the transport agents (MTAs), which act as a mail sorting office.
+An email has two essential parts: header and body.
+The first one, the header, is a set of lines containing information about the message's transportation, such as the sender's address, the recipient's address, or timestamps showing when intermediary servers sent the message to the transport agents (MTAs), which act as a mail sorting office.

 The header begins with the From line and is changed each time it passes through an intermediary server.
 Using headers, you can see the exact path taken by the email and how long it took each server to process.

 An email includes at least the three following headers:

 - From: showing the sender's email address.